readthedocs/sphinx-autoapi/docs/config.rst

 	Default: ``autoapi``

-	Directory to output the AutoAPI files into
+	Relative path to output the AutoAPI files into

 Debugging Options
 -----------------